By Joni Lindquist

 Neurotransmitters called endorphins and the chemicals dopamine and serotonin are released when you smile.
 These are triggered by the movements of the muscles in your face, which is interpreted by your brain, which in turn releases these chemicals.
 Endorphins are responsible for making us feel happy, and they also help lower stress levels.
 The release of endorphins reduces the level of the stress hormone cortisol.
 So have fun and get benefits in return!

 These tips seem simple, yet when used can be quite powerful.
 Incorporate some or all of these into your workday and you may find that you are calmer and better able to manage your emotions in a productive way!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+For help with your own skills and career plan, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.